Latinx Heritage Month features Drag Queen Story Hour as final event

 With an emphasis on their Latinx heritage and culture, both Aceves-Equihua and Soto explain that the intersection of the art of drag and the Latinx community is one of a symbiotic relationship.

-“When I transform into Raquel Ita, I do it with pride for my Mexican culture,” Soto said in the film.
+“When I transform into Raquel Ita, I do it with pride for my Mexican culture,” Aceves-Equihua said in the film.

 Although the event, as well as the two drag queens involved, are anything but contentious, the context and history surrounding the concept of Drag Queen Story Hour are, according to the individuals involved in the event.